Energy Conservation Tips

 • Plant deciduous trees in front of south facing windows.
 In winter the naked branches allow the sun to warm the house and the leaves in summer provide shade.

 • Plan your errand runs.
 When you're using the car to run errands, do them all on the same run.
-Plan the stops you'll make - post office, bank, farmers market, grocery store. to avoid a lot of driving and pick up the groceries last.
+Pick up a friend and do the errands together.
+Plan the stops you'll make - post office, bank, farmers market, grocery store, to avoid a lot of driving.
+Pick up the groceries last.
 Every time you start the car, make it count.

 • Drive less and walk, cycle or use public transportation more.